-You may not have any symptoms of a thoracic aortic aneurysm.
-However, if it starts to expand and push on surrounding tissue or nerves in your chest, it can cause:
+You’re unlikely to have any symptoms of a thoracic aortic aneurysm unless it bursts open (ruptures) or the aorta lining tears.
+But if it starts to expand and push on surrounding tissue or nerves in your chest, you might get:

 - difficulty swallowing

-If your GP suspects that you have a thoracic aortic aneurysm, you may have other tests in hospital, which may include the following.
+Your GP or doctor in hospital will examine you and ask you about your medical history.
+If they think you have a thoracic aortic aneurysm, you may have other tests in hospital, which may include the following.

-- A CT or MRI scan can provide images of your thoracic aorta.
-They are very useful for determining the exact position of the aneurysm.
+- A computer tomography (CT) or magnetic resonance imaging (MRI) scan.
+These will produce images of your thoracic aorta.
+They are very useful for finding the exact position of the aneurysm.

-- A chest X-ray may show a widening of your aorta.
+- A chest X-ray may show a widening of your aorta and where it is.

-- A transthoracic echocardiography is a test in which an ultrasound sensor is placed over your chest.
+- A transthoracic echocardiography test in which an ultrasound sensor is placed over your chest.
 This can show an image of your heart and thoracic aorta.

 Your treatment for a thoracic aortic aneurysm will depend on your symptoms and the size of your aneurysm.

-Your doctor will advise you to have elective (planned) surgery if your aneurysm is:
+Your doctor will suggest you have surgery if your aneurysm is:

 - causing pain or other symptoms, such as difficulty breathing

-You will need to have emergency surgery if your aneurysm ruptures.
+You’ll need to have emergency surgery if your aneurysm ruptures or leaks.

-There are three main surgical options for a thoracic aortic aneurysm.
+There are two main types of operation for a thoracic aortic aneurysm.

-In open surgery for aortic aneurysm, your surgeon will open your chest to gain access to your aorta.
-He or she will insert a graft into the weak area of your aorta.
-The graft will be synthetic and made out of an elastic material.
-Blood will flow through the graft inside your aorta instead of going through the aneurysm and this will prevent the aneurysm getting bigger.
+In open surgery for a thoracic aortic aneurysm, your surgeon will open your chest to reach your aorta.
+They’ll then put a graft into the weak area of your aorta.
+This is usually a synthetic graft that’s made out of an elastic material.
+Blood will flow through the graft inside your aorta instead of through the aneurysm, which will prevent the aneurysm getting any bigger.

-Many people with a thoracic aneurysm also have atherosclerosis.
-This is a process in which fatty deposits build up on the inside of your arteries and weaken the artery walls.
+Some people with a thoracic aneurysm have atherosclerosis.
+This is where fatty deposits build up on the inside of your arteries, which weaken the artery walls.

-You’re more likely to develop an aneurysm if you:
+You’re also more likely to develop an aneurysm if you:

 - have a family history of aneurysms or atherosclerosis